-The allergy kiosk at Animal Kingdom is now gone.
-It was renamed Terra Treats, which is a seasonal kiosk at Disney’s Animal Kingdom.
+The allergy kiosk at Animal Kingdom is gone and renamed Terra Treats.
+Terra Treats is a colorful and seasonal kiosk at Disney’s Animal Kingdom that has a fascinating history.
 However, with the name change came the disappearance of its well-known allergy-friendly snacks and drinks.

 When is Terra Treats Open?

-Terra Treats only opens during crowded times of the year, like the Holiday season and spring breaks, where it serves snacks and beverages.
-It’s been eons since the options have been creative.
+Terra Treats is closed unless it’s a busy time of year.
+It only opens during crowded times of the year, like the Holiday season and spring or summer breaks, serving limited snacks and beverages.
+Terra Treats is occasionally open during special events.

 Where is Terra Treats located?

-Why did Disney Get Rid of the Allergy Kiosk at Animal Kingdom?
+Why did Walt Disney World Get Rid of the Allergy Kiosk at Animal Kingdom?